nodejs/dev-policy/README.md

 Any *backwards incompatible* change to either the Node.js Core Library API or Application Binary Interface must result in a *semver-major* version increase.

+Issue: Should any modification to the ABI or Dependencies that requires module or application developers to recompile force a *semver-major* change?

 ### Dependency Stability

 #### JavaScript Support (V8)

 Node.js will adopt new V8 releases as quickly as practically feasible.
 For LTS Releases, the version of V8 shipped must be supported and fully operational on all platforms officially targeted for support.

 When V8 ships a breaking change to their C++ API that can be handled by `nan` there will be a *semver-minor* version increase.
-(Issue: will `nan` become an official part of Node.js under the foundation?
-If not, we shouldn't depend on it here)

 When V8 ships a breaking change to their C++ API that cannot be handled by `nan` there will be a *semver-major* version increase.